 All incomplete certificates will be disallowed regardless of when

-they were obtained.
-The seller has 60 days from the date written notice
+(A) The seller has 90 days from the date written notice

-the certificates to the comptroller.
-Written notice shall be given
+to the comptroller.
+Written notice shall be given by the comptroller

-by the comptroller upon the filing of a petition for redetermination
+no earlier than the filing of a petition for redetermination or claim

 given by mail is presumed to have been received by the seller within

 three business days from the date of deposit in the custody of the

 United States Postal Service.
 The seller may overcome the presumption

 by submitting proof from the United States Postal Service or by other